Cash offer to public officials for information was first made in ‘different environment’

 “You can earn yourself good cash now by calling… 24 hours a day and remember, nobody ever needs to know it was you that told us!”

 Within hours of Exaro’s disclosures a fortnight ago, the website containing the appeal was taken down and replaced with a holding page.
-But Exaro had already published the key page from the website, and an extract is shown to the right.
+But Exaro had already published the key page from the website.

 Robert Jay, counsel to the inquiry, asked Sprake whether it was a coincidence that the website was removed on July 4, very shortly after the article appeared on Exaro.